scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

-# Your own Detector (deprecated) {#own-detector}
+# Your own Detector {#own-detector}
+> **This page is currently being refactored.
+Some things might still be outdated.**

+[TOC]

 Structure detectors are used to detect or enforce a structure suitable for Dantzig-Wolfe Reformulation (DWR).
 \n
-A complete list of all detectors/enforcers contained in this release can be found "here" (please add).
+A complete list of all detectors contained in this release can be found [here](#detectors).

-In the following, we explain how the user can add its own structure enforcement plug-in.
+With the following steps, we explain how you can **add your own structure detection plug-in**:
-Take the basic detector (dec_connected.c) as an example.
-As all other default plug-ins, it is written in C. There is currently no C++ wrapper available.

-Additional documentation for the callback methods of structure detectors, in particular for their input parameters, can be found in the file type_detector.h.

-Here is what you have to do to implement a detector:
+1. Choose a name `mydetector` for your detector.
-- Copy the template files src/dec_xyz.c and src/dec_xyz.h into files named "dec_mydetector.c"
+2. Copy the template files `src/dec_xyz.c` and `src/dec_xyz.h`
-   and "dec_mydetector.h".
-   \n
+   while renaming `xyz` to `mydetector`.
-   Make sure to adjust your Makefile such that these files are compiled and linked to your project.
+3. Adjust your Makefile such that these files are compiled and linked to your project by adding the respective line to the list under `LIBOBJ =` in the file `Makefile` in the root folder.
-- Open the new files with a text editor and replace all occurrences of "xyz" by "mydetector".
+4. Open the new files with a text editor and replace all occurrences of `xyz` by `myclassifier`.
-- Adjust the properties of the detector (see @ref DEC_PROPERTIES).
+5. Adjust the properties of the detector (see @ref DEC_PROPERTIES).
-- Define the detector data (see @ref DEC_DATA).
-This is optional.
+6. [optional] Define the detector data (see @ref DEC_DATA).
-- Implement the interface methods (see @ref DEC_INTERFACE).
+7. Implement the interface methods (see @ref DEC_INTERFACE).
-- Implement the fundamental callback methods (see @ref DEC_FUNDAMENTALCALLBACKS).
+8. Implement the fundamental callback methods (see @ref DEC_FUNDAMENTALCALLBACKS).
-- Implement the additional callback methods (see @ref DEC_ADDITIONALCALLBACKS).
-This is optional.
+9. [optional] Implement the additional callback methods (see @ref DEC_ADDITIONALCALLBACKS).

 # Properties of a Detector {#DEC_PROPERTIES}

-At the top of the new file "dec_mydetector.c", you can find the detector properties.
+At the top of the new file dec_xyz.c, you can find the detector properties.
 These are given as compiler defines.
 The properties you have to set have the following meaning: